 - Generate leads from interested individuals

-- Establish relationships with podcasts host which can lead to partnerships
+- Establish relationships with podcast hosts which can lead to partnerships and referrals

 - Connect with listeners on a much deeper level